MP for Harborough, Oadby and Wigston

 Shadow Minister (Policy Renewal and Development)

-Neil O'Brien is a Conservative MP for Harborough, first elected in 2017.
-He has held ministerial roles in Housing, Communities and Local Government and in Health and Social Care, and has contributed to policy and science work in Parliament.
-Since July 2025 he has served as the Shadow Minister for Policy Renewal and Development.
+Neil O'Brien is a Conservative MP for Harborough (covering Oadby and Wigston), first elected in 2017.
+He has held junior ministerial roles in housing and in health and social care, and as of July 2025 serves as Shadow Minister for Policy Renewal and Development.

 Generated 21 February 2026